 devin michelle bunten

-devin michelle bunten is the Edward H. and Joyce Linde Assistant Professor of Urban Economics and Housing.
+devin michelle bunten is an Assistant Professor of Urban Economics and Housing.
 She is a teacher, writer, and urban economic theorist.
-Her research uses economic theory and empirical tools to study a range of urban topics, including gentrification and neighborhood change, restrictive zoning, and the white supremacy at the root of American housing.
-In addition to her own research, she teaches courses on Housing and Social Stratification as well as Microeconomics and Planning Economics (11.203/11.202).
+Their research uses economic theory and empirical tools to study a range of urban topics, including gentrification and neighborhood change, restrictive zoning, and the white supremacy at the root of American housing.
+In addition to her own research, they teach courses on Housing and Social Stratification as well as Microeconomics and Planning Economics (11.203/11.202).